-Since reading 'Wheat Belly', I've been looking to reduce the amount of bread in my diet & also looking for some alternatives to white wheat flour if I were to experiment with a little baking myself.
+Since getting & flicking through 'Wheat Belly', I've been looking to reduce the amount of bread in my diet & also looking for some alternatives to white wheat flour if I were to experiment with a little baking myself.
 And whilst trying to lose some kilos, it seems like the sensible thing to be doing.
 I guess I can do without bread altogether but I'm building a meal plan that I'm happy with long term & completely eliminating something isn't always the wisest of ideas.

-Hence looking for alternatives to satisfy the occasional crunch, the occasional edible salsa/dip holder, to wrap or sandwich healthy contents & as a base for a healthy pizza.
+Therefore, I've been looking for alternatives to satisfy the occasional crunch, the occasional edible salsa/dip holder, to wrap or sandwich healthy contents & as a base for a healthy pizza.

 So I've been scouring recipes for all sorts of alternatives.
 The first recipe I decided to try was for a sprouted grain bread with only a few ingredients.
 It involved soaking brown rice overnight.
 It was a little bit of a recipe fail to be honest.
 The bread didn't rise much and I wasn't using the right equipment.
 Hence why I went looking & am currently waiting for a Le Crueset pot with lid, redeemed with FlyBuy points, to arrive!